ankita34359/Complete-JavaScript/02_Lecture: Understanding var, let and const/02_Notes.md

 #### Why Avoid var?

 The lack of block scope can lead to bugs, especially in large programs.
 Modern JavaScript prefers let and const.

+## 2. let (Modern and Recommended)

+let is a newer way to declare variables, introduced in ES6.
+It fixes many issues of var.

+### Key Characteristics of let:

+#### Block Scoped:

+Variables declared with let are only accessible within the block ({}) where they are defined.

+#### Cannot Be Redeclared:

+You cannot declare the same variable twice within the same scope.

+#### Hoisting (but safer):

+While let is hoisted, it is not initialized until the code execution reaches its declaration.
+This prevents using it before declaration.

+#### Why Use let?

+let is suitable for variables whose values might change later.
+Its block scope makes it safer to use in modern code.